simonbacquie/mermaid-livereload/README.md

     bundle install
     bundle exec rackup

-..to install depdencies, and start the Sinatra app.
+..to install dependencies, and start the Sinatra app.
 Leave that running, then in another terminal:

     bundle exec guard start